-CCT-01 Cable Tester has a built-in self diagnostic check procedure that allows you to verify that the Cable Tester is still in a good working condition before you start using the tester for your production cable’s connection.
+CCT-01 Cable Tester has a built-in self diagnostic check procedure that allows you to verify that the Cable Tester is still in a good working condition before you start using the tester for checking and testing your production cable’s connection.

 - not in use for a very long time.

 A quick test on the CCT-01 Cable Tester can gave you the assurance that the tester is still in working condition.
-You will be confident of your cable connectivity testing.
+You will be confident of your cable connectivity test result is valid.

 The following procedure will guide you into doing your self diagnostic test on the CCT-01 Cable Tester.